 Melissa Johnson, MD

-Associate Director, Lung Cancer Research and Drug Development
+Director, Lung Cancer Research, Sarah Cannon Research Institute

-Dr. Johnson received her undergraduate degree from the University of North Carolina, Chapel Hill and her medical degree from the University of Pennsylvania.
+Dr. Johnson received her undergraduate degree from the University of North Carolina, Chapel Hill where she was a Morehead Scholar, and her medical degree from the University of Pennsylvania.
 She completed her residency in internal medicine at New York Presbyterian/Weill Cornell Medical Center and her fellowship in medical oncology and hematology at Memorial Sloan Kettering Cancer Center where she also served as chief fellow for one year.
-She spent four years as a faculty member at the Robert H. Lurie Comprehensive Cancer Center of Northwestern University and Feinberg School of Medicine, where she was a founding member of the Northwestern Medical Developmental Therapeutics Institute (NMDTI).
-She is board certified in internal medicine and medical oncology.
-Additionally, she is a partner of Tennessee Oncology, PLLC.
+She spent four years as a faculty member at the Robert H. Lurie Comprehensive Cancer Center of Northwestern University and Feinberg School of Medicine, where she was a founding member of the Northwestern Medical Developmental Therapeutics Institute.